Kayaking Near Me Map: Find Local Paddling Spots 2026

 What safety equipment do I need for kayaking?

-Essential safety gear includes a properly fitted PFD, whistle attached to your PFD, bilge pump or bailer, and paddle float for self-rescue.
-Additional items include first aid kit, flashlight, and dry bag for electronics.
-Coast Guard requirements vary by state and water type.
+Essential safety gear includes a properly fitted PFD (life jacket), whistle attached to your PFD, bilge pump or bailer, and paddle float for self-rescue.
+Additional items include first aid kit, waterproof flashlight, dry bag for electronics, and appropriate clothing for water temperature.
+Apply the 120 Rule to determine if thermal protection is needed.

 Start Your Kayaking Adventure Today